top of page

 If your surgeon wants to delay surgery to wait for your calcium levels to increase, or until you have osteoporosis and/or kidney stones, or if they say other patients are a higher priority, please exercise your right to a second opinion.
 Find out the number of parathyroid operations per year your proposed surgeon performs.
 Please feel free to contact us to ask our members about their experiences with the same surgeon.

 Surgeons should make every effort to cure you first time.
-We know too well the consequences of a failed surgery and how hard it can be trying to get a second or surgery for persistent hyperparathyroidism.
+We know too well the consequences of a failed surgery and how hard it can be trying to get re-operative surgery for persistent hyperparathyroidism.

 If your surgeon refuses to offer a 4-gland exploration (recommended in NICE guidelines: https://www.nice.org.uk/guidance/NG132), it is important to ask why.
 It is also important to ask if they test PTH intraoperatively and how soon after surgery they will test calcium and PTH, and it is important to ask about follow up should your surgery not be successful.

-Many people experience symptoms of a post-op 3rd day calcium crash and will need to supplement with vitamin D, magnesium and increase calcium in the diet, even if their blood calcium levels are adequate.
+Many people experience symptoms of a post-op 3rd day calcium reduction, and will need to supplement with vitamin D, magnesium and increase dietary calcium and/or take a supplement, even if their blood calcium levels are adequate.

 Please get in touch with us if you are concerned about post op bone remineralisation and how to look after yourself in the days, weeks and months following surgery.
 We cant stress enough, how important this is.
 Not everybody will recover immediately from surgery, some take longer.
 A parathyroidectomy will halt the progress of hyperparathyroidism. if some symptoms persist, we can likely help you to understand why and offer advice and support via our Facebook support group.
 Go to our Endocrinologists page to see two articles regarding post op hungry bone syndrome,